Skip to Main Content

 Effective ADHD Therapy in Walled Lake, MI, for Adults & Kids

-At The Center for Integrative Psychology in Walled Lake, we provide thoughtful, personalized care for individuals navigating ADHD at any age.
-Our approach combines brain-based tools like QEEG-guided neurofeedback with supportive, noninvasive therapies tailored to each person's needs.
-Children and teens benefit from structured, natural ADHD treatment that supports growth without relying solely on medication.
+At The Center for Integrative Psychology in Walled Lake, we offer thoughtful, personalized care for individuals of all ages navigating ADHD.
+Our approach combines brain-based tools, such as QEEG-guided neurofeedback, with supportive, non-invasive therapies tailored to each individual.
+If you've been looking for ADHD treatment options in Walled Lake, we're here to help.

 Contact our team of specialists today to schedule an appointment.